j-berg-au/BOUNDLESS/content/Notes.md

 				- Maybe instead of double damage, simply bonus flat damage.
 Make it substantial, to make it worth the effort of finding it.
 				- Storymaster starts by explaining the mechanics and giving a range (maybe 10?) of where the weakspot might be.
 		- Objectives
+			- Get to a specific zone before a timer
+			- Defeat all foes
+			- Escort
+			- Control an area
+			- Steal from Lancer + Advanced
 		- Environmental Effects
 			- Ambush.
 Enemies go first
 		- Boss Battles?